How To Boost Your RV Park WiFi Signal

 RV park internet speeds

 Before you book, be sure to determine if the campground offers WiFi at all.
 Many do, but just as many don’t have it available.
-Always check RV LIFE Campground Reviews and the RV LIFE App to see what visitors report for speeds.
+Always check RV LIFE Campgrounds and the RV LIFE App to see what visitors report for speeds.
 (And if you’re going to rely on your own cell service, be sure to also check the breakdown of reported speeds by provider.)

 When an RV park does offer WiFi, be aware that it can sometimes cost an additional fee, but not usually.
 They may also offer an upcharge to get faster speeds or more download allocation.
 This kind of service involves more specialized hardware and software in the office, and you will pay for these features, if not directly, then indirectly in an increased price for the stay.